 Dr. Minior: Contact your primary care provider by phone to let them know that you or your child may have been exposed to measles and/or are experiencing symptoms.
 They will let you know when it is ok to visit their offices so as to not expose others.
 If you or your child do not have a health care provider, you may need to be seen at your local hospital emergency room or urgent care center.
 Please call the location before going in to let them know you or your child may have measles.
 They will provide you with instructions for how to come in so others are not exposed.

 If you have more questions regarding the measles, speak with your primary care provider.
-To find one, visit: bannerhealth.com/physician-directory
+To find a provider near you, visit: bannerhealth.com.

 Meet our Experts

-David Moromisato, MD, is a pediatric critical care specialist and chief medical officer of Banner Children’s at Cardon Children’s Medical Center.
+David Moromisato, MD, is a pediatric critical care specialist and chief medical officer of Banner Children’s at Desert in Mesa, AZ.